ibm-cloud-docs/dns-svcs/list-details-perm-nets.md

 * **-i, --instance value** is the instance name or ID.
 If not set, the context instance specified by `ibmcloud dns instance-target INSTANCE` is used.
 * **--output value** specifies the output format.
 Currently, `json` is the only supported format.

-## Getting the details of a permitted network using the CLI
+## Getting the details of a permitted network from the CLI
 {: #cli-get-details-perm-nets}

 To get the details of a permitted network using the API, run the following command: